-katie Posted November 14 Author Report Share Posted November 14 (edited) Yeah, I'm aware about the PMIII which is why I brought the brakes up first.
+katie Posted November 14, 2023 Author Report Posted November 14, 2023 (edited) Yeah, I'm aware about the PMIII which is why I brought the brakes up first.
 I see people swap out the entire system for a vacuum-boosted setup but actual details or parts lists seem to be few and far between.
 It's obviously a project, but it's hard to get a feel for just how big of a project it is.
 It's an Indiana car.
 Only body rust I see is a bit around the antenna, but they don't have pictures inside the doors.
 Surface rust underneath but it looks a lot better than I'm used to seeing here in Michigan.
 It's pretty rural, so I'm guessing it didn't see much salt.
 Stored on dirt/straw, no obvious signs of rodent damage but obviously I'd be going over wire and every piece of rubber...
 These things come up so rarely it's hard to judge the value but I'm convinced that they're asking way too much because of the amount of work, unknowns, and mileage.
 This post was mainly to feel out if it's worth reaching out to the seller for more details and pictures or driving out three hours to see it in person.
 But the more I'm thinking on it the less likely it seems like this one isn't the one to get even though it's nice cosmetically.
 The fact that it's been listed for over a month at this point likely means they're not entertaining lowball offers.
 My first car was a '92 SE, this would have been a fun project.
 I also realized recently that the back of these only seats two - it's not the bench I remember from the SE.
 Which kills the "I know from experience we can fit all three kids back there if we have to" argument for it having some practicality as a second car.
 Not something we would need often, but very nice to have as an option.
-Edited November 14 by katie Quote Link to comment Share on other sites More sharing options...
+Edited November 14, 2023 by katie Quote

 Recommended Posts